We're pushing back against 50+ years of hyper-inflating costs.

 This creates immense collateral damage across society.

-Thankfully, the fixes are already being adopted.
+Thankfully, the fixes already exist and are being adopted.

 Get our emails

-The Original Health Rosetta Principles Manifesto
+The Health Rosetta Principles

 Healthcare is going through radical change.
 It’s been called a “Gutenberg moment” or “Copernican Moment”.
 Our frame of reference is moving individuals moving toward the center of control, and the change is welcome.
 Healthcare in its present state is a design failure in light of the money, smarts and compassion that we invest; it rewards the wrong activities.
 We pay for illness and treatment, and we get more illness and treatment.
 The Health Rosetta defines a blueprint for wise healthcare purchasing that is allowing health services to be purchased for 20-55% less than the status quo while improving benefits.